GetSetAbhi/Multithreading-Problems/Concurrent_HashMap/README.md

 - So, whenever any thread wants to get or create a lock for a key, it has to acquire this global locksMutex first.
 - This means all threads serially access the locks map itself, even if they want locks for different keys.

+### Why *computeIfAbsent* ?

+The purpose of computeIfAbsent in Java is to compute and insert a value for a key if it is not already present in a Map.
+It's a thread-safe and atomic way to avoid race conditions during "check-then-act" logic.

 ## Example Usage

 ```java